 The Cabañas Cultural Institute is a UNESCO World Heritage Site.
 Designed by architect Manuel Tolsá and built at the beginning of the 19th century, the building was named for Bishop Juan Cruz Ruiz de Cabañas, who commissioned the project.
 This is one of the oldest and largest charitable complexes of New Spain.
-It was originally designed to function as an orphanage as well as a home for the aged, the infirm and the destitute.
+It was originally designed to function as an orphanage as well as a home for the aged, infirm, and destitute.
 In the early 20th century, the chapel was decorated with a series of murals.

-See Murals by Jose Clemente Orozco
+See the Murals by Jose Clemente Orozco

+In the 1930s, the government invited the artist Jose Clemente Orozco to paint murals in the government palace and on the walls of the main chapel area of the Hospicio Cabañas, which he did between 1936 and 1939.
 Orozco painted two murals in the Guadalajara government palace.
 The one in the main staircase shows Miguel Hidalgo, a priest and the father of Mexican Independence who issued a decree abolishing slavery in Mexico, brandishing a fiery torch at shadowy figures representing oppression and slavery.

 Go Shopping for Handicrafts

 Handicrafts made in the area around Guadalajara include leather goods, hand-blown glass, and metalwork.
 There are two must-visit spots for shopaholics in Guadalajara.
 Tlaquepaque is a picturesque colonial neighborhood with cobblestone streets, upscale boutiques, and galleries offering fine arts and crafts and Tonala is a working village full of ceramics workshops.
 Both of these villages of Guadalajara produce several different types of pottery and ceramics and offer plenty to collectors, and anyone interested in acquiring Jalisco-made handicrafts.